PixelWeatherProject/pwos/README.md

 - [HTU21D from SparkFun](https://www.sparkfun.com/products/retired/12064)
 - [Adafruit Si7021 Temperature & Humidity Sensor](https://www.adafruit.com/product/3251)

 You could also implement your own driver, however the sensor must support temperature **and** humidity measuring at minimum.
-Your driver then must implement the `EnvironmentSensor` trait.
+Your driver then must implement the [`EnvironmentSensor`](src/sysc/drivers/envsensor_trait.rs) trait.

 ## Other hardware
-The project currently only supports the ESP32 and no support is planned for any other hardware at the moment.
+The project currently only supports the ESP32.
+There are no plans to support any other MCU.

 ## Building
 1. Follow the toolchain setup in [Espressifs Rust Book](https://esp-rs.github.io/book/)